lanl/PYSEQM/_sources/installation.rst.txt

 Installation
 ============

-Clone PySEQM
+Clone and Install from Source
 ------------------------------

-This is the recommended way to install PySEQM
+This is the recommended way to install PYSEQM

 .. code-block:: bash